Overview of the DESI Legacy Imaging Surveys: The Three Surveys

 BASS tiles the sky in three passes, similar to the DECaLS survey strategy.
 At least one of these passes is observed in photometric conditions (Pass 1) and seeing conditions better than 1.7\arcsec.
 Observations in $g$-band are restricted to dark time, when the moon is below the horizon.
 The typical individual exposure times are 100~sec per band, with the requirement that 3 passes are needed to reach depth.
 As in the case of DECaLS, the exposure times are varied depending on the conditions, but limited between 50~sec and 250~sec.
 We refer the reader to \citep{bassOverview} for further details.

 BASS was awarded 56/100/100/90 nights in the 2015A/2016A/2017A/2018A semesters (PIs: Zhou Xu and Xiaohui Fan) to target 5500~deg$^2$ in the NGC and $\approx$100~deg$^2$ in the SGC.\footnote{see {\tt http://batc.bao.ac.cn/BASS}} These areas include $\approx$400~deg$^2$ of overlap with regions covered by other components of the Legacy Surveys (Table~\ref{tab:overlap}) in order to cross-calibrate photometry.
 Prior to the start of BASS it was determined that the existing Bok $g$-band filter was well-matched to the DECam $g$-band filter but the existing Bok $r$-band filter had a significantly different bandpass.
 A new $r$-band filter was therefore acquired from Asahi in April 2015, and was used for subsequent BASS observations.
+The 90Prime camera has excellent response at blue wavelengths, and as a result the effective throughput as a function of wavelength for the $g$ and $r$ photometric bands in the BASS survey is different than that for the same bands in the DECaLS survey.

 The BASS survey began observations in Spring 2015.
 A number of instrument control software updates, new flexure maps, and new observing tools were implemented that greatly improved the pointing accuracy, focusing of the telescope, and observing efficiency.
 A total of 15\% of the $g$-band and 2\% of the $r$-band tiles were observed in Spring 2015.
 It was discovered that those data suffered from defective electronics in the read-out system that introduced analog-to-digital conversion errors, gain variations and non-linearities.
 The 90Prime CCD controller electronics were replaced in September 2015 followed by a recommissioning of the system in Fall 2015.